ubacourage/CodeAlpha_Network_Intrusion_Detection_System/README.md

 By default, all Suricata alerts are ingested under a single generic Wazuh rule (`86601`), regardless of severity.
-A custom rule was added ([`config/manager/local_rules.xml`](./config/manager/local_rules.xml)) to specifically identify and escalate port-scan activity:
+A custom rule was added ([`config/manager/local_rules.xml`](./config/manager/local_rules.xml)) to specifically identify and escalate port-scan activity.
+The rule matches Suricata scan signatures (ET SCAN) and increases the alert severity from the default Suricata rule to a higher-priority Wazuh alert:

 ```xml
 <group name="local,syslog,suricata,">